-Your Mailchimp audience includes a dashboard that highlights valuable details about your contacts.
-But it isn’t just about gaining insight.
-All the information on the audience dashboard is clickable, so you can instantly launch campaigns for specific sets of contacts.
+Your audience dashboard highlights valuable details about your contacts.
+But it isn’t just about gaining insight: All the information on the audience dashboard is clickable, so you can instantly launch campaigns for specific sets of contacts.

 In this article, you’ll learn about the data available in each section of the audience dashboard and how to take action on it.